 Why Should I Use Drawing Prompts in My Art Class?

 When you can draw whatever you want, sometimes it’s hard to get going.
 With a simple touch of guidance, your little ones will add their own twist onto whichever prompt is presented.
-Drawing prompts are awesome because they get your little ones thinking creativity and there is no pressure to be right or wrong.
+Drawing prompts are awesome because they get your little ones thinking creatively and there is no pressure to be right or wrong.
 Isn’t it cool how everyone has the same prompt and each person’s artwork turns out so differently!?

 Drawing with markers and crayons builds the strength of the small muscles in the hands.
 With every shape, dot, swirl, and curvy line your little ones are building essential muscle strength!
 This is also a great time to build color identification skills.